pudly/schmopera-hugo/content/articles/idomeneo.md

 If turbulence is too exaggerated at term, perhaps one could instead say that there was disconnect in this production.
 The singing was a veritable mixed bag.
 [Meghan Lindsay](/scene/people/meghan-lindsay/) sounded her best yet as Ilia, sending gathered, rich sounds out into the hall; [Wallis Giunta](/scene/people/wallis-giunta/) was an athletic Idamante, her physicality dominating her singing, and at times keeping her from finding her most grounded sound; [Colin Ainsworth](/scene/people/colin-ainsworth/) is an open, honest Idomeneo, almost bordering on wild.

+>More than beautiful people or stylistic precision, I instead craved some hints of real humanity.

 And [Measha Brueggergosman](/scene/people/measha-brueggergosman/) as Elettra, the literal poster child for this production, seemed to pair lovely, inspired moments of singing with a few pervasive rookie mistakes.
 She stood out onstage, moving heavily and without the taut precision of everyone else onstage.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1554486592/media/2019/04/OAIdomeneo-MeashaBrueggergosman-BruceZinger.jpg){{% /md %}}